francoism90/dotfiles/README.md

 ### Firewall

-Aeon doesn't come with any firewall.
+Aeon doesn't come with any firewall, this is by design.
 Instead you should control ports and services using Podman Quadlet and containers.
 On MicroOS firewalld should be included.

 It's still possible to install `firewalld` on Aeon, but this may cause Flatpak and container network issues: